Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Experimental Setup

 \subsection{Evaluation Metrics}

-To measure utility of the different PATE variants and privacy budget distributions, we tracked two metrics.
-First, we counted the \emph{number of produced labels} until any of the specified privacy budgets was exhausted.
-Second, we measured the \emph{accuracy} of the student model trained on that resulting labeled data.
+To measure the utility of the different PATE variants and privacy budget distributions, we mainly track three metrics.
+First, we count the \emph{number of produced labels} until any of the specified privacy budgets is exhausted.
+Second, we measure the \emph{accuracy of the student model} trained on that resulting labeled data.
+Additionally, we also analyze the \textit{accuracy of the generated labels} ("voting accuracy").
+As baselines to compare our \personalized methods to, we conduct experiments with standard non-\personalized PATE and Confident-GNMax using as the dataset-wide~$\varepsilon$ the \emph{minimum} privacy budget encountered in the sensitive data.
+This has to be done in order not to violate any training data point's privacy requirements.

-As baselines to compare our methods to, we conducted experiments with non-personalized Confident-GNMax using the \emph{minimum}, \emph{maximum}, or \emph{average} budget of a corresponding personalized experiment.
-Since, also for non-personalized PATE, no data point's privacy requirement shall be violated, the minimum baseline is the most important one.
-The maximum and average baselines constitute the cases of all sensitive data having the maximum or the average budget among individual privacy budgets in personalized experiments and thereby provide natural reference values.